monadicsystems/monadicsystems.github.io/post7.md

 Magic!

-To test it out for yourself clone the `hsp` branch of the `okapi` repository to your machine, and run the following commands:
+To test it out for yourself clone the `hsp` branch of the Okapi GitHub repository to your machine, and run the following commands:

 ```
 cd okapi
 cabal v2-repl okapi:hsp-test-exe
 ```

-Once everything compiles and the ghci prompt appears, type `main` into the prompt and hit 'Enter'.
+Once everything compiles and the `ghci` prompt appears, type `main` into the prompt and hit 'Enter'.
 This will start a server on `localhost:3000`.

 You'll need to have `ghc` and `cabal` installed for this to work.
 I reccommend you use `ghcup` if you don't have these installed already.